attakei/sphinx-revealjs/doc/directives.rst

 .. rst:directive:: revealjs-literalinclude

-   This is extends of :rst:dir:`literalinclude` direcrive for presentation.
+   This is extends of :rst:dir:`literalinclude` directive for presentation.

    If you want to use custom attributes in literalinclude.